We receive lots of emails from people asking us how to get started constructing a building out of shipping containers.

 © Jack Thompson

-There are many things I could say, but I think the biggest thing I have learned over nearly a decade of container construction is this: Shipping containers are like my favourite people.
+There are many things I could say, but I think the biggest thing I have learned over nearly a decade of container construction is this: Shipping containers are like my favorite people.
 Overall, they are very simple, but they have intense bits of complexity.
 Knowing and understanding those complexities is truly key to being successful with a container build.

 It is definitely worth it to work with someone who has expertise with container structures.